 The Autoslash website is the ace up my sleeve when renting a car.
 I use it for EVERY car rental we make.
 Previously you could just go to their website and type in your request and get the best price from a bunch of companies.
 Now I’ve found if you do this you only get a few companies listed.
 You need to send them a request with the online form on the website to get a comprehensive quote by email.

 The way I usually use the website is to find the cheapest price from either step one or two.
-I will also put a request in to Autoslash to see a complete list of rental companies prices.
+I’ll also put a request in to Autoslash to see a complete list of rental companies prices.
 Then I book whichever car has the lowest price I can find.

 Most importantly, if not booking through directly through Autoslash to begin with, I’ll still go and enter in my rental information on their website.
 This is where the magic happens – Autoslash will monitor your rental, applying all coupons they know about as well as any memberships you have (AAA, Entertainment, USAA, BJs Wholesale, Costco, etc.).
 If they find a lower price, they’ll send you an email asking you to rebook, or if you rented through them they will automatically rebook you at the lower price.
 I’ve personally had a weekly rental go down over $100 from when I originally booked it, thanks to Autoslash.
 The best part is that once you’ve set up the alert, you do nothing else; all of the work is done by them.